KociOrges/pytag/README.md

 Total annotated abstracts:  1027
 Total tested files:  2
 ```
-Once the pipeline has finished processing, you will have the following contents in the output folder:
+Once the pipeline has finished processing, you will have the following contents in your home folder:
 ```
 $ ls
 BibTex files